Carthage/Carthage/Documentation/Artifacts.md

 ##### Binary only frameworks

-Dependencies that are only available as compiled binary `.framework`s are specified with the `binary` keyword and as an https address, or a relative path, that returns a binary project specification:
+Dependencies that are only available as compiled binary `.framework`s are specified with the `binary` keyword and as an `https` URL, a `file://` URL, or a relative or an absolute path with no scheme, that returns a binary project specification:

 ```
 binary "https://my.domain.com/release/MyFramework.json"   // Remote Hosted
+binary "file:///some/Path/MyFramework.json" 							// Locally hosted at file path
-binary "relativePath/MyFramework.json"					   				// Locally hosted at relative path
+binary "relative/path/MyFramework.json"					   				// Locally hosted at relative path to CWD
+binary "/absolute/path/MyFramework.json"									// Locally hosted at absolute path
 ```